LiadTssf/vit-hebrew-character-ocr-DIGIKTAV/Readme.txt

 predictions_log/
 Per-character prediction results and analysis outputs.

-roboflow_local/
-Legacy wrapper for Roboflow-based models and preprocessing.

-past tries/
-Archived model checkpoints from early experimentation (code not documented).

 ViT.py / ViT2.py
 Vision Transformer model definitions and training pipeline.
 Both files contain similar code; one was used for final training, the other for experimentation.